JakeGWater/vpifg.com/_sources/guides/unreal-composure.rst.txt

 .. important::

-   See :doc:`unreal-virtual-camera-matching` for details on configuring the virtual camera.
+   See :goto:`guides/unreal-virtual-camera-matching` for details on configuring the virtual camera.

 Composure
 =========